What does life insurance cover?

 Also, the list of conditions is not exhaustive, so check the small print for what is listed.

 You can also add terminal illness cover – where you receive a pay-out upon being diagnosed with a terminal, life-ending illness or condition.

 Another common add-on is waiver of premium, which helps pay the premium when you are unable to work due to illness or injury.

 How do I cut the cost of life insurance?

-It makes sense to buy life insurance as young as possible as older people pay more for their premiums.
-So in your 20s & 30s rather than your 50s.
+It makes sense to buy life insurance as young as possible as older people pay more for their premiums, so do it in your 20s and 30s rather than your 50s.

-Improving your health, such as losing weight and giving up smoking, can also reduce your premiums.
+Improving your health by losing weight and giving up smoking will also significantly reduce your premiums.